 Charles Fernandez Center (CFC) for Alternative Learning: CFC is a school for students who need an alternative location to learn on a referral basis.
-Typically the school serves approximately 110 juniors and seniors at a downtown location.
+Typically the school serves approximately 110 juniors and seniors.
 Our program options are individualized for each student.
 Different courses and options are available to help each student reach the required 23.5 credits to graduate.
 Students, in conjunction with their parent(s)/guardian(s) participate in building their plan to earn their high school diploma through personalized learning.
 We have half day programming options so students are enrolled in either a morning or an afternoon 1/2 day session.
-Some students also attend classes at the SPASH campus in conjunction with programming at CFC or participate in the GEDO2 (in collaboration with MSTC).

-Transition For Success: The Transition for Success program offers a variety of opportunities and supports for students at-risk of becoming credit deficient and not staying on track for graduation.
+Transition To Success: The Transition To Success program offers a variety of opportunities and supports for students at-risk of becoming credit deficient and not staying on track for graduation.
 SPASH students who are interested in the program and/or have the recommendation of a teacher and/or counselor are encouraged to participate.
 Options offered may include alternative coursework, project-based credit recovery, computer-based credit recovery, and the Transition to Success study skills class/resource lab.